oulahoop/FTP-over-HTTP/docs/source/index.rst

 		..

-	.. php:method:: lsl()
+	.. php:method:: v2/dirs/lsl [GET]

-		List all the directory and the file with more information than "ls()" function.
+		List all the directory and the file with more informations. (equivalent to a ls -l)

 		If no path has been precised, this will send the result command with the current directory (.).